-Radon Gas in Calgary – Test your House in Alberta for Radon
+Radon Gas in Calgary – Test your House in Calgary for Radon

 Radon is an invisible, odourless, and tasteless radioactive gas that is generated by soil minerals found throughout our environment, it can move freely through the soil, enabling it to escape into the atmosphere or be drawn into buildings.
 The radiation emitted by radon is measured in becquerels (Bq).
 The major confirmed health effect associated with exposure to radon in air is an increased risk of developing lung cancer.
 Long-term exposure to radon is the second leading cause of lung cancer after smoking and the leading cause of lung cancer for people who have never smoked.